Mixed Hodge Structures on Alexander Modules: Hyperplane Arrangements

-If the question above had a positive answer, then Corollary~\ref{cor:t} would give us a MHS isomorphism $H^j(U^f;k)\cong H^j(U^f;k)_1\oplus H^j(U^f;k)_{\neq 1}$.
-In that case, $H^j(U^f;k)_1$ would be pure of type $(j,j)$, like part (1) of Theorem \ref{thm:central}, and the proof would be the same as the $j=1$ case in Theorem \ref{thm:hyperplanes}.
-Moreover, it would make sense to ask if the generalization of part (2) of Theorem \ref{thm:central} holds, namely, \begin{open} Assume $H^j(U^f;k)$ is a semisimple $R$-module.
-Is $\Gr_{2j}^W H^j(U^f;k)_{\neq 1}=0$? \end{open}
+A positive answer to this question would yield a MHS isomorphism However, this consequence has subsequently been proved in \cite{tsemisimple}, independently of the question above.
+In particular, $H^j(U^f;k)_1$ is semisimple (see \cite{BudurLiuWang}) and pure of type $(j,j)$, as in part (1) of Theorem \ref{thm:central}, and the proof is the same as the $j=1$ case in Theorem \ref{thm:hyperplanes} (it is made explicit in \cite{tsemisimple}).
+A related question is whether the generalization of part (2) of Theorem \ref{thm:central} holds, namely,